agsheves/monaimetrics/README.md

 An opinionated, automated trading platform that applies a series of tried and tested investment rules to build and manage a growth-focused portfolio.
 The system scores stocks through multiple frameworks (Stage Analysis, CANSLIM, Magic Formula, Event Cascade, Asymmetry), sizes positions via Kelly criterion, and manages risk with layered stop-losses, trailing stops, and circuit breakers.

+Copyright of the original source papers belongs to the original authors as cited in the reference documents in ```/reference_docs```.

 Includes prediction market arbitrage (Kalshi) and an AI-powered research mode for answering technical questions about holdings and strategy.

 ---